About Us

 In 2012 finally the season was right and he left his job in the clothing industry and moved back to the golden memory of a town from his younger years when he would surf the summers away at Beacons, Grandview and Stone Steps, the sleepy little town’s epic surf spots.
 Years resisting the corporate world, stripped away as he built his own shop, which he had the freedom to fill with his own private collection, connecting with a tribe of likeminded makers, artists, surfers and wandering adventurers.

 “The best part of the shop is the community.
-When we have pop up shops, or we have bands come and play here and different events, the community comes out and is a part of it.
+When we have pop up shops, or we have meet ups here and different events, the community comes out and is a part of it.
 They integrate and want to be part of what’s going on here.
 It all came together pretty naturally.”

 The tribe grew beyond Leucadia as Dave organized motorcycle rides across the California coast, inland to the desert or climbing up through the neighboring mountains.
 Bikes are at the center of all that is Seaweed and Gravel.
 Never afraid to throw all of his loves together, Dave includes rebuilt vintage bikes next to lace dresses, hand painted surfboards next to boots that walked the California soil decades ago and bonsai trees fill the patio out back of the shop.
 He throws entire parties and sets up pop up shops to honor special bikes built.
 The store hums with energy as artisans, chefs, and flea market collectors spread across the parking lot with the new bike set in a place of honor before the front door, boys staring bug eyed and men talking shop around each new masterpiece.